-4.A.2 Describe how the enterprise ensures that measures taken to identify, prevent and reduce negative impact actually work
+4.A.2 Describe how you track the effect, and/or demonstrate the probability of effect, of meassures taken to reduce negative impact.

 We actively engage with Ethical Trade Norway, attending relevant courses and reporting our progress to enhance our understanding of evolving industry standards.
 This not only keeps us informed but also contributes to the collective knowledge base within our industry.
 We show that we are open and honest by sharing a detailed report on our website every year.
 This helps make sure that everyone involved knows about the things we are working on.